vsergeev/lua-periphery/README.md

-# lua-periphery v1.0.4
+# lua-periphery v1.0.5

 ## Linux Peripheral I/O (GPIO, SPI, I2C, MMIO, Serial) with Lua

 lua-periphery is a library for GPIO, SPI, I2C, MMIO, and Serial peripheral I/O interface access in userspace Linux.
-It is useful in embedded Linux environments (including BeagleBone, Raspberry Pi, etc. platforms) for interfacing with external peripherals. lua-periphery is compatible with Lua 5.1 (including LuaJIT), Lua 5.2, or greater, has no dependencies outside the standard C library and Linux, is portable across architectures, and is MIT licensed.
+It is useful in embedded Linux environments (including BeagleBone, Raspberry Pi, etc. platforms) for interfacing with external peripherals. lua-periphery is compatible with Lua 5.1 (including LuaJIT), Lua 5.2, and Lua 5.3, has no dependencies outside the standard C library and Linux, is portable across architectures, and is MIT licensed.

 ## Examples